 Dive Brief:

-- Following Sonder’s November bankruptcy, roughly 190 fully furnished boutique hotels, cottages and apartments previously operated by the failed company are available in a Chapter 7 bankruptcy sale of leasehold interests, according to an announcement from investment and advisory firm Gordon Brothers, which is facilitating the transactions.
+- Following Sonder’s November bankruptcy, a number of fully furnished boutique hotels, cottages and apartments previously operated by the failed company are available in a Chapter 7 bankruptcy sale of leasehold interests, according to an announcement from investment and advisory firm Gordon Brothers, which is facilitating the transactions.

 - In the wake of Sonder’s bankruptcy, hospitality industry professionals have criticized its master-lease operating model.
 Some operators have since stepped in to convert Sonder properties under their own brands and operating modes.